Use this as a screening guide.

 Example (reported)~57°C (135°F) asphalt

-These figures are illustrative, actual surface temperature depends on sunlight, wind, surface material, and shading.
+These figures are illustrative - actual surface temperature depends on sunlight, wind, surface material, and shading.

 The hand check remains the most reliable quick test.